 Today, the New Coke debacle of 1985 is usually looked upon as a blunder of monumental proportions; however the ill-fated reformulation ultimately became one of the most fortuitous and informative failures in human history.

 The story of Coca-Cola's infamous reformulation began some ten years earlier, in 1975.
 Pepsi's plucky marketing department began erecting Pepsi Challenge booths in shopping centers around the United States, and passers-by were presented with two shrouded cola cans.
-Participants were invited to sample each unmarked soda and indicate their preference.
-Although the numbers varied by region, tasters generally pointed to Pepsi about 12% more often.
-Coca-Cola dismissed these tests as unscientific claptrap, yet when they reproduced the experiment they obtained the same distressing results.
+Each participant was invited to sample each unmarked soda and indicate his or her preference.
+Although the statistics varied by region, tasters generally pointed to Pepsi about 12% more often.
+Coca-Cola dismissed these tests as unscientific claptrap, yet when they reproduced the experiment internally they obtained the same distressing results.

 Sometime in late 1984 or early 1985, Coca-Cola's CEO Roberto Goizueta called his minions into action.
 He initiated Project Kansas, a clandestine operation to undermine his cola-war adversaries.
 Chemists working in Coca-Cola's laboratory were commanded to reconfigure the mysterious Merchandise 7X, a secret cocktail of coca leaf extract, kola nut extract, vanilla, citrus oils, cinnamon, coriander, nutmeg, and other seasonings.
 The company also chose to completely abandon conventional sugar in favor of high fructose corn syrup (HFCS), an easy-to-handle but unnatural alternative which would give the mutant Cokes a much longer shelf life.
 The use of HFCS also reduced production costs, since corn products are artificially cheap in the US due to farm subsidies, while sugar is disproportionately pricey owing to import tariffs.